 A lot of people are going to try to sell you a logline generator or a logline formula, but that's all bullshit.
 If you want somewhere to start, use the tried and true "in a world" formula.

 In a world where _____, _____ has to _____, otherwise _____ will happen.

 So for something like my movie, Shovel Buddies, "In a world where their best friend died, a group of friends bands together to honor his last wish and put him in his football jersey, otherwise, their friend will be cremated without his last wish being fulfilled."

 Was that the actual logline we used?
 No. All writing is rewriting!
 But I think the "In a world..." technique is a great way to get started.
-After you have that one, try refining it with this logline formula:

-Inciting Incident + Protagonist + Journey + The Stakes
+When it comes to writing the logline for your movie, try the above formula. nciting Incident + Protagonist + Journey + The Stakes

 Let's go back to Shovel Buddies to refine it further.